douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 God continued:

     Get thee back to Egypt, and free the Jews.

 Moses said to God, “My skills mostly lie in {{ a strange area of skill // the arts of war // … is skilled in __. // balancing things on other things }}.
 Am I really, like, the best person for this job?”

 God retorted:

     I will do literally all the work.

-All you have to do is speak
+    All you have to do is speak.

 Moses retorted, “But...{{ An excuse // The dog ate my homework // // I have a hard stop at 3:30}}.”

 God commanded:

     It will be easy.

     Just repeat what I say.

 Moses said, “What I say.
 What I say.
 What I...”

 God cut him off:

     I mean to Pharaoh.

     I’ll explain a plague to you,

     And you’ll explain it to him.

     Go now.

     {{ Logistical instructions from God to Moses // When you go to see Pharaoh, wear something dignified, but not too dignified. //  // Pack a staff. }}

 ### # {{ Page }}